 - Documented goals will help you overcome resistance to progress.
 We set goals to move forward, but there is a natural resistance to change.
 Your written goals spur you forward when you hit a speed bump or obstacle.

 - Finally, written goals are a reminder of how far you have come and what you have achieved.
 It’s a nice feeling to look at back at the end of next year, and know your resolution has come to fruition.
 It’s a reason to crack open that bottle of champagne and celebrate.

-Here are a few ways you can document your resolutions for 2021:
+Here are a few ways you can document your resolutions for the new year:

 - Write them in a journal